mariaafara/DungeonMapGenerator/src/README.md

 An agent (the learner and decision maker) is placed somewhere in the maze.
 This somewhere would be the random generated starting point.
-The agents' goal is to learn a path between the starting point and a treasure (located randomly in the maze) i.e. crave a path to reach the treasure, and to also learn a path to reach the end point (randomly generated as well) as quickly as possible.
+The agents' goal is to learn a path between the starting point and a treasure (located randomly in the maze) i.e. create a path to reach the treasure, and to also learn a path to reach the end point (randomly generated as well) as quickly as possible.

 To learn the paths, the agent moves through the maze in a succession of steps.
 For every step the agent must decide